 Wisconsin Camping Spots for Stargazers

-One of the most special parts of a Wisconsin camping trip comes when the day is almost over.
+One of the best parts of a camping trip comes when the day is almost over.
 The s’mores have been made, the fire’s burned out, and the time has come to slow down and relax under a brilliant sky of stars.

 Newport State Park – Ellison Bay

-Newport State Park in Door County is the first and only park in Wisconsin to receive an official “Dark Sky Park” designation from the International Dark-Sky Association.
-Views of the night sky here will be brighter and more detailed than anywhere else in the state.
+Newport State Park in Door County is the first and only park in Wisconsin to receive an official “Dark Sky Park” designation from the International Dark-Sky Association, meaning views of the night sky here are often brighter and more detailed than anywhere else in the state.

-Camping at Newport is not for the faint of heart, as all 14 campsites will require you to carry your equipment 1 to 2.5 miles from the parking area to your site.
-Your hard work will be rewarded with incredible views of the Milky Way and astrological events like the Perseid Meteor Shower that normally require a journey out West to experience.
+You’ll have to work a little for the view, as all 14 campsites require carrying your equipment 1 to 2.5 miles from the parking area to your site.
+Your effort will be rewarded with incredible views of the Milky Way and astronomical events like the Perseid Meteor Shower that normally require a journey out West to experience.

 Devil’s Lake State Park – Baraboo

-Devil’s Lake State Park offers a unique opportunity to camp in a convenient and popular location while still allowing you to marvel at the night sky.
-You’ll want to journey from your campsite down to the lakeshore to experience the widest possible view of the sky.
+Devil’s Lake State Park offers a unique opportunity to camp in a popular location while still allowing you to marvel at the night sky.
+You’ll want to journey from your campsite down to the lakeshore to experience the widest possible view of the cosmos here.
+Lie back on a blanket on the sand and you’ll be blown away by the starry view framed by the park’s towering quartzite bluffs.

 Wildcat Mountain State Park – Ontario

 If you’re planning to stargaze, book one of their “cart-in” sites.
-You’ll be provided a wheeled cart to move all your gear from the parking area into the woods, which in turn keeps your views of the night sky uninterrupted by car headlights.
+You’ll be provided a wheeled cart to move all your gear from the parking area into the woods, which will make for a perfectly dark atmosphere ideal for star-spotting.

 Beaver Creek Reserve – Fall Creek

-The Beaver Creek Reserve offers a unique opportunity for a large group camping trip near the Hobbs Observatory, one of only ten active observatories in Wisconsin.
-You can reserve the Beaver Creek Reserve’s large group campsite or one of their five rustic sleeper cabins.
-The observatory holds special programs on the third Saturday of every month and often opens the domes on clear nights.
+The Beaver Creek Reserve in Northwest Wisconsin offers the opportunity for a large group camping trip near the Hobbs Observatory, one of just ten active observatories in Wisconsin.
+You can reserve the Beaver Creek Reserve’s large group campsite or one of their five rustic sleeper cabins for the ultimate outing with your crew.
+The observatory holds public programs on the third Saturday of each month and often opens the domes on clear nights.

 Big Bay State Park – La Pointe

-Sometimes to escape the lights of the city you need to board a boat and embrace the Island life.
-Head north to Bayfield and you can do just this!
-Take the car ferry over to Madeline Island to Big Bay State Park, where you can set up camp and enjoy sandstone bluffs, a picturesque beach, and breathtaking views of Lake Superior.
+Escape the city lights by boarding a boat and embracing the island life.
+At the northern tip of Wisconsin, take the car ferry from Bayfield to Madeline Island’s Big Bay State Park, where you can set up camp and enjoy sandstone bluffs, a picturesque beach and breathtaking views of Lake Superior.

 Ready to do some more camping?
-Check out these 5 State Parks for Camping with a View for more!
+Check out these Wisconsin state parks for camping with a view!